-1. obtain an average mark of 40% across all Part 1 modules;

-2. obtain at least 40% in Introductory Management and the Italian module(s);

-3. achieve a mark of at least 30% in individual modules amounting to not less than 100 credits.
+- 1. obtain an average mark of 40% across all Part 1 modules; - 2. obtain at least 40% in the compulsory Management modules and the compulsory Italian modules); - 3. and achieve a mark of at least 30% in individual modules amounting to not less than 100 credits taken in Part 1.

-To progress from Part 2 to the Year Abroad a student must
+To proceed from Part 2 to the Year Abroad students must